 Ratatouille is derived from the French word touiller, which means to mix or stir together.
 It originated in Nice.

-This can be prepared a day or so in advanced, refrigerated and reheated before serving.
+This can be prepared a day or so in advance, refrigerated, and reheated before serving.

 Olive oil cooking spray is my favorite cooking spray for savory dishes.
 You’ll find it in the aisle where cooking oils are found.